getify/asynquence/README.md

 You can also `abort()` a sequence at any time, which will prevent any further actions from occurring on that sequence (all callbacks will be ignored).
 The call to `abort()` can happen on the sequence API itself, or using the `abort` flag on a completion trigger in any step (see example below).

-`ASQ.noConflict()` rolls back a browser's global `ASQ` symbol and returns the current API instance to you.
-This can be used to keep your browser global namespace clean, or it can be used to have multiple simultaneous libraries (including separate versions/copies of *asynquence*!) in the same page without conflicts over the `ASQ` global symbol.
+`ASQ.noConflict()` rolls back the global `ASQ` identifier and returns the current API instance to you.
+This can be used to keep your global namespace clean, or it can be used to have multiple simultaneous libraries (including separate versions/copies of *asynquence*!) in the same program without conflicts over the `ASQ` global identifier.

+### Multiple parameters

+API methods take one or more functions as their parameters. `gate(..)` treats multiple functions as segments in the same gate.
+The other API methods (`then(..)`, `or(..)`, `pipe(..)`, `seq(..)`, and `val(..)`) treat multiple parameters as just separate subsequent steps in the respective sequence.
+These methods don't accept arrays of functions (that you might build up programatically), but since they take multiple parameters, you can use `.apply(..)` to spread those out.

+### A+ Promises

+**You should be able to use *asynquence* as your primary async flow control library, without the need for other Promises implementations.**

+This lib is intentionally designed to hide/abstract the idea of Promises, such that you can do quick and easy async flow control programming without using Promises directly.
+As such, *asynquence* is *not [Promises/A+](http://promisesaplus.com/) compliant*, nor *should* it be, because the "promises" used are hidden underneath *asynquence*'s API.

+If you are already using other Promises implementations, you *can* quite easily receive and consume a regular Promise value from some other method and wire it up to signal/control flow for an *asynquence* instance.

+**However**, despite API similarities, an *asynquence* instance is **not** designed to be used *as a Promise value* passed to a regular Promises-based system.
+Trying to do so will likely cause unexpected behavior, because Promises/A+ suggests problematic (read: "dangerous") duck-typing for objects that have a `then()` method, as `asynquence` instances do.

 ## Browser, node.js (CommonJS), AMD: ready!